 Recently, I have been going through several trials and struggles.
 We’ve been down-sizing, moving to a smaller place, dealing with distressing issues with relatives, plus I’ve been sick with a strange illness.

 Struggles and trials are a normal part of life.
 We all experience our daily share of misery, whether it be small or big.
 But sometimes there are seasons of trials that truly test our faith in Yahuwah Elohim [the Hebrew name for the LORD God].

-I can relate to much of what King David said: “Have mercy upon me, O Yahuwah [the LORD], for I am in trouble: mine eye is consumed with grief….”
+My frequent cry is the same as King David’s: “Have mercy upon me, O Yahuwah [the LORD], for I am in trouble: my eye is consumed with grief….”
 (Psalms 31:9).